New to Teaching at Stanford

 The Health Alerts site provides important updates about infectious diseases, travel warnings and other public health issues, including the university’s operations and policies in the context of the COVID-19 pandemic.
 This includes information for faculty and instructors during the COVID-19 pandemic.

-Here is a breakdown of Stanford’s grading system with grade definitions.
-However, it may still be a good idea to ask members of your home department or program such as the department/program chair or student services administrator about grading norms.
+This page on Stanford’s general grading system describes Stanford grading policy with grade definitions.
+However, it may still be a good idea to ask members of your home department or program, such as the department or program chair or student services administrator, about grading norms.

 Find out about Stanford’s official policies regarding the End-Quarter Period (aka “Dead Week”) and final exams.

 Review Stanford's Honor Code and Fundamental Standard, to understand how they may impact your teaching and assignments.
 Also check the Office of Community Standards website for these useful tips for faculty and teaching assistants and further policies and guidance.

 What is my role with students with disabilities?